 If your hot tub’s electrical hook up requires a connection to your main service panel and it is clear on the other side of your home, utilizing your attic as a method of wiring can save you significant amounts of money in conduit, wire and labor costs.
 This method of wiring will require an exposed conduit going up from your main panel to get into your attic and again an exposed conduit going down to get out of your attic.
 You will still need to run either an exposed conduit or an underground conduit to complete the run to your jacuzzi or spa, but it can shorten the linear distance which saves you money.

 This should never be used as a method for wiring spas or hot tubs.
 It is not code compliant and poses safety risks.
 Remember that we are putting water and electricity in close proximity and the greatest safety measures are required.

 If you would like more information about our hot tub installation services you can consult with our Mesa AZ electricians free of charge.
-They are there to answer any questions you may have and schedule an appointment to review your hot tub job and provide you with a written bid that has an exact electrical wiring cost.
-Our Mesa electricians provide Jacuzzi and spa installation services too!
+They are there to answer any questions you may have and schedule an appointment to review your hot tub job and provide you with a written bid that has an exact wiring cost.
+Our Mesa electricians provide Jacuzzi and swim spa electrical wiring services too!